TelemarkAlpint/slingsby/README.md

     $ npm install -g grunt-cli bower
     $ npm install
     $ bower install

+You also need Compass for the stylesheets, which can be installed with [RubyGems](https://rubygems.org/):

+    $ gem install compass

 Great!
 Now you can compile all the static files: